knowledgejunkie/nhos-ubuntu-plymouth-gnome/LEGAL.md

-Legal Notices
+# Legal Notices

 NHoS is a community initiative by Rob Dyke, Dr Marcus Baw and Gary Kennington.
-It was created to help reduce or remove barriers to adoption of open source technology in the NHS.

-At the time of writing, this project is in receipt of grant funding from Apperta Foundation a not-for-profit community interest company supported by NHS England and NHS Digital (HSCIC) led by clinicians to promote open systems and standards for digital health and social care.
+This project is in receipt of grant funding from Apperta Foundation a not-for-profit community interest company supported by NHS England and NHS Digital (HSCIC) led by clinicians to promote open systems and standards for digital health and social care.

 At the time of writing, this project is not recognized, endorsed or sponsored in any way the Department of Health.
 The NHS identity is used without permission from NHS England, the body responsible for managing and developing the NHS Identity on behalf of the Department of Health.

-At the time of writing, this project is not recognized, endorsed or sponsored in any way by Canonical and is not an official Ubuntu flavour.
+[Read more](https://www.openhealthhub.org/t/nhsbuntu-name-change/1211)

 Ubuntu and Canonical are registered trademarks of Canonical Ltd.

-Disclaimer
+# Disclaimer

 This package, the NHoS website and all information, products and services on it are provided on an “as is” basis, without warranty of any kind, either express or implied.
 Your use of this parkage, the website and artifacts downloaded is at your own risk.